 Output

-The FFMpeg with subprocess approach is fast, efficient, and supports various video formats.
-However, the command line does not provide complete control as the moviepy library does, and its behavior may vary across different operating systems.
+The FFMpeg with subprocess approach is fast, efficient, and supports a wide range of video formats.
+However, the command line does not provide the same level of control as the moviepy library, and its behavior may vary across different operating systems.

 I highly recommend this approach if you want to process the video quickly using batch processing.